noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 - precursor to use case specifications
 - use cases are supposed to offer value, so not every workflow is a usecase, some are just prerequisites to use cases
   - e.g. Login functionality, whats its value? its really a burden/cost for some other use case
+    - dont agree with this at all
+    - do you remember what it was like before federated login? long live `login with google`!
+      - pepperidge farm remembers
   - use cases fit this threshold: `users come to the system to do X and receive Y`
     - they never come to your system to ONLY login, they come to do something else, and logging in is a prereq to do that other thing
+    - the important thing to remember is usecases depends on the context, in order to delineate value and costs
 - goals
-  - captures high-level functionality of a system using notations for
+  - captures high-level functionality of a system using notations for describing actors, relations, costs and values
     - developed by biz analysts to depict the summary of all use cases in a system
     - link to detailed specification docs
 - key elements
   - use cases
   - systems